 Giving staff the opportunities to contribute and shape safeguarding arrangements and the child protection policy.

-Ensuring any safeguarding concerns involving outside organisations are addressed through our academy safeguarding policies and procedures and in line with XXXX Safeguarding Children Partnership procedures (KCSiE 2023 paragraph 377).
+Ensuring any safeguarding concerns involving outside organisations are addressed through our academy safeguarding policies and procedures and in line with Sheffield Safeguarding Children Partnership procedures (KCSiE 2025 paragraph 377).

 Preventing people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff who work with children, making decisions about additional checks and ensuring volunteers are supervised as required.